Amen: Islam

-ʾĀmīn (آمين) is the Arabic form of Amen.
-In Islam, it is used with the same meaning as in Judaism and Christianity; when concluding a prayer, especially after a supplication (du'a) or reciting the first surah Al Fatiha of the Qur'an, as in prayer (salat), and as an assent to the prayers of others.
+ʾĀmīn (آمين) is the Arabic form of amen.
+In Islam, it is used with the same meaning as in Judaism and Christianity; when concluding a prayer, especially after a supplication (du'a) or reciting the first surah Al-Fatiha of the Qur'an, as in prayer (salah), and as an assent to the prayers of others.

-Arabic dictionaries define ʾāmīn as an imperative verbal noun, whose meaning is answer or reply (i.e., imploring God to grant one's prayer).
-The word was borrowed from Hebrew into Arabic in only this context, thus it is strictly used in Arabic as a final amen to conclude supplications or to declare affirmation, and has no initial amen usage with the meaning of truly or certainly as found in the word’s original Hebrew language grammar.
+Arabic dictionaries define ʾāmīn as an imperative verbal noun whose meaning "answer" or "reply" (i.e., imploring God to grant one's prayer).
+The word was borrowed from Hebrew into Arabic in only this context; thus it is strictly used in Arabic as a final amen to conclude supplications or to declare affirmation, and has no initial amen usage with the meaning of "truly" or "certain" as found in the word’s original Hebrew language grammar.